How to create a new bot scenario in Scenario Builder?

 - In the modal, select Start.

 - The node appears on the canvas.
 Configure the trigger (channels, webhook, etc.) in the Node Inspector on the right.
+See Configure Start node triggers (index), What is the Start node (use cases) for details.

 4. Add message with buttons